10 July 2018

 “2018 was the year when ICOs (Initial Coin Offerings) took off, and blockchains started to provide some new functionality to supplant traditional VC (Venture Capital) funding.
 The price action is immaterial in the long term”.

 He also pointed out that “what matters now are new use cases, new forms of liquidity, and more inclusive finance, as demonstrated with the ICO market”.
 It’s difficult to disagree.
 Japanese employers consider paying workers in bitcoins and the real estate market is planning to use blockchain to gain more transparency.
 The Australian government is investigating the potential of using the technology and it has already been successfully implemented during the election in Sierra Leone.

 Sounds good, right?
 Even though most of the information is rather positive, there are some alarming voices either.
 Blockchains and cryptocurrencies are considered to be safe, but recently we hear more and more about successful cyber attacks.
 American economist, Warren Buffet, said that bitcoin is “probably rat poison squared” and warns investors to avoid cryptocurrencies.

 We can notice that the positive aspects of blockchains seem to prevail.
 It’s definitely worth keeping an eye on this technological trend but also staying reasonable.

 Progressive Web Applications (PWAs)

-Another 2018 tech trend isn’t as famous as blockchains, but may turn the tech world upside down.
-Progressive Web App (PWA), a new type of a web app, works as a website, but it looks like a mobile application.
+Another 2018 tech trend isn’t as famous as blockchains but may turn the tech world upside down.
+Progressive Web App (PWA), a new type of web app, works as a website, but it looks like a mobile application.
 What’s more, some of its functions work offline.
 Sounds tempting?